alkhe/fluxette/README.md

 flux.unhook(logger);
 ```

-## Isomorphic Flux
+## SSR
 Universal flux is very easy.
-Because `fluxette` doesn't use singletons, you can create new instances on the fly.
-Creating new instances of `Fluxette` is extremely cheap, especially because you can keep your instance of `Interface`.
+Because `fluxette` doesn't force you to use use singletons, you can create new instances on the fly.
+Creating new instances of `Fluxette` is extremely cheap, especially because you can keep your instance of the Generic Interface.

 ```js
 import { Bridge, Interface, Context } from 'fluxette';